chaos-mesh/website/docs/chaosd-search-recover.md

 ---
-title: Search and Recover Experiments Using Chaosd
+title: Search and Recover Experiments of Chaosd
-summary: Describes how to search and recover the experiments created by Chaosd, and provide related examples.
+summary: Describes how to search and recover the experiments of Chaosd, and provide related examples.
 ---

 You can search experiments by conditions and recover the experiments corresponding to specified UIDs using Chaosd.
-This document describes how to search and recover experiments using Chaosd, and provides releated examples.
+This document describes how to search and recover experiments of Chaosd, and provides releated examples.

-## Search experiments using Chaosd
+## Search experiments of Chaosd

-This section introduces how to use command-line mode and service mode to find experiments using Chaosd.
+This section introduces how to use command-line mode and service mode to find experiments of Chaosd.

 ### Search experiments using command-line mode